/

 Save to Pieces

-The code below demonstrates how we consume this hook:
+The code below demonstrates how we can consume this hook:

 A code snippet with React code.